 - Nuts

-- These help keep hormones in check and improve health in general.
+- These help keep hormones in check and improve his health

 - How to Plan Your Meals